Arturo Pérez-Reverte: Personal life

 Pérez-Reverte started his journalistic career writing for the now-defunct newspaper Pueblo and then for Televisión Española (the Spanish state-owned television broadcaster), often as a war correspondent.
 Becoming weary of the internal affairs at TVE, he resigned as a journalist and decided to work full-time as a writer.

 His teenage daughter Carlota was billed as a co-author of his first Alatriste novel.
 He lives between La Navata (near Madrid) and his native Cartagena, from where he enjoys sailing solo in the Mediterranean.
 He was a friend of Javier Marías, who presented Pérez-Reverte with the title of Duke of Corso of the Kingdom of Redonda micro nation.

 His nephew Arturo Juan Pérez-Reverte is a professional footballer playing for FC Cartagena.

-Perez-Reverte owns a library which has an estimated 32,000 books, as stated by himself.
+Perez-Reverte has said that he owns a library which has an estimated 32,000 books.

 Controversies

 Mexican novelist Verónica Murguía accused Arturo Pérez-Reverte of plagiarizing her work.
 On 10 November 1997 Murguía published a short story, titled "Historia de Sami", in the magazine El laberinto urbano.
 Months later, in March 1998, Pérez-Reverte published a story in El Semanal, with the title "Un chucho mejicano", bearing close similarities in narration, chronology, phrases, and in the anecdote.
 Pérez-Reverte's story was recently republished in a re-compilation for the text Perros e hijos de perra (Alfaguara), and Murguía noticed the plagiarism at that time.
 Murguía would not proceed with a legal case but asked for an apology and the removal of the story from his text.
 Meanwhile, Pérez-Reverte apologized and noted that the story he published he wrote exactly as it was told to him by writer Sealtiel Alatriste.

 Pérez-Reverte's script for the film Gitano in the late 1990s also brought another charge of plagiarism against him.
 In May 2011 the Audiencia Provincial of Madrid ordered Pérez-Reverte and Manuel Palacios, director and co-writer of Gitano, to pay 80,000 euros to filmmaker Antonio González-Vigil, who had sued them for alleged plagiarism of the film's script.
 Pérez-Reverte described this decision as "a clear ambush" and a "clear manoeuvre to extort money."
 The ruling contradicted two previous criminal rulings, and one from a merchant judiciary which had all decided in favor of Pérez-Reverte and Palacios.
 In July 2013 the Audiencia Provincial of Madrid ordered Pérez-Reverte to pay 200,000 euros to González-Vigil for plagiarism.